eezyinc/galley/README.markdown

 ### ls

-`gal l` is an alias for `doctl compute droplet ls` and will list all your current droplets and their IDs.
+`gal l` is an alias for `doctl compute droplet ls` that will list all your current droplets and their IDs.
 You can delete a droplet by passing its ID to `gal rm`.